frain-dev/convoy-website/src/app/(main)/blog/articles/convoy-v24.4.1.md

 - Fixed endpoints count query for portal links.
 - Added data plane capabilities back to the worker, which was unintentionally removed.

-# Getting Started with Convoy
-Want to add webhooks to your API in minutes?
-You can get started at [cloud.getconvoy.io/signup](https://cloud.getconvoy.io/signup).